-The eight main benefits of electric cars
+What are the main benefits of electric cars?

 In the world of cars, the future is electric.